Asymptotic freedom in the dephased charging of quantum batteries: Introduction

-We consider the charging of a quantum battery consisting of \( N \) identical systems coupled to a driven charger system, in a star configuration, as shown schematically in Fig.~\ref{fig:schematic}.
+We consider the charging of quantum batteries consisting of \( N \) identical systems coupled to a driven charger system, in a star configuration, as shown schematically in Fig.~\ref{fig:schematic}.
 In addition, a controlled pure dephasing process also acts on the charger.
+Note that we differ from the previous studies \cite{Andolina2019,PhysRevA.111.022222} because of the driving and dephasing of the charger.
 While the choice of the star-shaped charger–battery configuration is motivated by recent experimental studies of quantum batteries on NMR platforms \cite{Joshi2022,PandePRA2017,LiuQST2024,AlgabaPRR2022}, pure dephasing is an important and ubiquitous channel of decoherence in open quantum systems.
-In particular, pure dephasing typically arises from the coupling of a system operator commuting with the total system Hamiltonian to a noisy environment.
-Given such a setting, the goal of our work is to investigate how the relevant figures of merit for battery operation scale with the number of individual battery systems $N$.
+In particular, pure dephasing typically arises from the coupling of a system operator commuting with the system Hamiltonian to a noisy environment.
+Under such a setting, we obtain the steady-state charging of the batteries.
+Additionally, we do not need any fine tuning of the initial state to establish our main results.
+In particular, we can start with the ground state of the charger and battery.
+Given the setup, the goal of our work is to investigate how the relevant figures of merit for battery operation scale with the number of individual battery systems $N$.
 Choosing the battery and charger system as qubits for concreteness, we show that the ergotropy-to-energy ratio increases with the number of qubits.
 Remarkably, we find that in the large-$N$ limit, the emergence of approximate ground-state degeneracy causes the ergotropy-to-energy ratio to asymptotically approach unity—referred to as ``asymptotic freedom''—despite the battery state remaining mixed.
+Therefore, we achieve ``asymptotic freedom'' in the steady state.
 This is the central result of our manuscript.
 Furthermore, in agreement with previous work with single qubit battery set-ups \cite{shastri2025dephasing}, we obtain an optimal dephasing rate, $\gamma_{\mathrm{C}}^*$, of the charger that enables fast charging.
 Interestingly, we find that the optimal charging time $\tau^* \propto 1/\gamma_{\mathrm{C}}^*$ exhibits distinct scaling behaviors with the number of qubits $N$, namely $\tau^* \sim N^b$ with the value of $b$ dependent on the strength of the charger driving.

 The paper is organized as follows.
 Section~\ref{sec:Setup} introduces the charger–battery model and the figures of merit, while Section~\ref{sec:Results} presents the main results along with a detailed analysis.
 Finally, Section~\ref{sec:Conclusion} summarizes the key findings and conclusions.